Colombia’s ex-President Alvaro Uribe sentenced to 12 years of house arrest

 But that approach earned him criticism for alleged human rights abuses, which he has denied.

-Under his presidency, the Colombian military faced increasing accusations that it was killing civilians in order to boost the number of enemy combatants it could report as dead.
+Under his presidency, the Colombian military faced increasing accusations that it was killing civilians to boost the number of enemy fighters it could report as dead.

 This practice, known as the “false positives” scandal, has been implicated in the deaths of at least 2,000 people, with experts indicating that the number could be far higher.
 As many as 6,402 killings have been investigated.